Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will impede progress.
+- Failure to set realistic goals will impede the progress.

-- Reduce stress by practicing Time Management Techniques and learning to delegate unpopular tasks.
+- Reduce stress by practicing techniques for managing time and learning how to delegate work that is not your favorite.

 Not Establishing Goals